panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

    // plane for a given index, it is guaranteed to contain vec4(0, 0, 0, 0).
    uniform vec4 p3d_ClipPlane[...];

    // New in 1.9.0.
-Reports the frame time of the current frame, for animated shaders. uniform float osg_FrameTime;
+Reports the frame time of the current frame, for animations. uniform float osg_FrameTime;
    // The time elapsed since the previous frame. uniform float osg_DeltaFrameTime;
    // New in 1.10.0.
-Contains the number of frames elapsed since the start of the program. uniform int osg_FrameNumber;
+Contains the number of frames elapsed since program start. uniform int osg_FrameNumber;

    // New in 1.9.1.
-If hardware skinning is enabled, this contains the transform of each
+If hardware skinning is enabled, this contains the transform
-   // joint.
+   // of each joint.
 Superfluous array entries will contain the identity matrix. uniform mat4 p3d_TransformTable[...];

    // New in 1.10.
 Contains information for each non-ambient light.